knownabouts/knownabouts.github.io/README.md

 ##Long term diffs; Everdiffs

 Actions which make little impact on proceedings.
-Often with reference to the Bardo realms: "Long term diffs in the bardos seen."
+Often with reference to the Bardo realms: "Long term diffs in the Bardos seen."
 Sensation that any given actions will not be having negative karmic influence in the grand scheme of the unfolding of the universe.

 ##Lot, A